Should curtains touch the floor? Designers decode the right length for you

 'The perfect length for curtains depends on the aesthetic and mood of the space.
 However, curtains should either just touch the floor or be longer and puddle on the floor,' says Oshri Adri and Jillian Dahlman, the co-founders of Adri + Dahlman Interiors (opens in new tab).

-As Oshri and Jillian explain, it is important that your curtains are never shorter than your floor length.
-'Curtains that just touch the floor look tailored, clean, and custom – even if they are not,' they say.
-'This is our go-to length, as most of the rooms we design are more contemporary and minimalist.'
+Oshri and Jillian say, 'curtains that just touch the floor look tailored, clean, and custom – even if they are not.
+This is our go-to length, as most of the rooms we design are more contemporary and minimalist.'

 Is it okay if your curtains don't touch the floor?

 Whilst floor-length curtains are usually the most popular option, your chosen curtain length really depends on the overall look and feel you want in a space, as well as where they are being hung in the home.

 Designers tend to agree that curtains that don't touch the floor are less common in contemporary homes.
 However, interior designer, Sarah Montgomery (opens in new tab), explains:

 'You can float the curtains up to 1" off of the floor, and this will give the illusion that they go to the floor,' Sarah says.
 'This option is recommended if the curtains are wool or linen, which will lengthen after hanging.
 It should also be considered if floors are uneven, so you don't have pooling on one end.'

 If you're living with pets but decide to try the 'floating' window treatment idea, you should aim for at least a 1/2" float, so they don't collect dust or pet hair.